 Another example is the AHTS VR Game, also made by Onix, which provides a life-like immersive experience with realistic weather and sea vessel physics.
 The app recreates the movement of a 3,000-ton ship maneuvering in the open ocean.
 Although it has UFOs that you can shoot with a water gun, the game is realistic enough to learn some basics of marine navigation.
 Users can to steer the ship to the oil rig, put out fires, avoid traffic, and many more ‘typical onboard activities’ gaining experience while playing.
 The game was developed for HTC Vive.

+And the list of benefits of VR in education does not end there.
 Although VR is widely considered an extension of the gaming experience, it has enormous potential for education.
 Students can travel, design and create, dissect a frog or a human, assemble and disassemble car engines, and so much more in a safe virtual space.

 With VR tech becoming more accessible, it will eventually become more accepted, and more VR apps will be developed.
 It will take some time for the academic community to embrace VR, but eventually they will catch up.
 In the meantime, the pioneers of VR education will pave the way.